satkowski/SeminarComputerVision-2015/HistogramMatchin_Gray/README.md

 Histogram Matching
 =======================================

 Applies on an given image a histogram matching with another image.
-It is decideable if both images are in colour or not.
+The images are gray all the time.

 Calling Arguments
 =================